CBGonzalez/Core3Intrinsics-Intro/Readme.md

 If you think of vectors with x, y, z and w components, the order in which you turn the product on or off is thus (w, z, y, x).

-The second half of the byte indicates where to store the dot product results, again in **reverse order**: `0001` means store the result in the first elements of each 128 bit vector.
+The second half of the third parameter byte indicates **where to store** the dot product results, again in **reverse order**: `0001` means store the result in the first elements of each 128 bit vector.

 ``` ini
 R = DotProduct(A, B, bitMask)